-- (1) The purpose of the HAP contract is to provide housing assistance payments for eligible families. - (2) CMHA makes housing assistance payments to the owner in accordance with the HAP contract.
+(1) The purpose of the HAP contract is to provide housing assistance payments for eligible families.

+(2) CMHA makes housing assistance payments to the owner in accordance with the HAP contract.
 Housing assistance is paid for contract units leased and occupied by eligible families during the HAP contract term.

-Determining the rent to owner.
+Determining the Rto Owner.